jemme07/pyspk/README.md

 ## Priors

 While py-SP(k) was calibrated using a wide range of sub-grid feedback parameters, some applications may require a more limited range of baryon fractions that encompass current observational constraints.
-For such applications, we used the gas mass - halo mass and stellar mass - halo mass constraints from the fits in Table 5 in Akino et al. (2022), and find the subset of simulations from our 400 models that agree to with $\pm 2 \times \sigma$ of the inferred baryon budget at redshift $z=0.1$.
+For such applications, we used the gas mass - halo mass and stellar mass - halo mass constraints from the fits in Table 5 in Akino et al. (2022), and find the subset of simulations from our 400 models that agree to within $\pm 2$ or $3 \times \sigma$ of the inferred baryon budget at redshift $z=0.1$.

-Using the simulations that fall within these constraints, we can impose observational priors for the redshift-dependent power-law fitting parameters for the $f_b$ - $M_\mathrm{halo}$ relation in Method 2 as follows:
+Using the simulations that fall within these constraints, we can impose observational priors for the redshift-dependent power-law fitting parameters for the $f_b$ - $M_\mathrm{halo}$ relation in Method 2.

+Parameters for simulations that fall within $\pm 2 \times \sigma$ of the inferred baryon budget:

 | Parameter   | Description        | Prior           |
 | ----------- | ------------------ | --------------- |